KevinFontolan/Benford/README.md

-Ps.: In 2018 Brazilian elections, there have been popular efforts in counting the votes via smartphone apps, but as of its usage and methodology of data gathering, the processess cannot withstand legal analysis or challenges.
+Ps.: In 2018 Brazilian elections, there have been popular efforts in counting the votes via smartphone apps, but as of its usage and methodology of data gathering, the processes cannot withstand legal analysis or challenges.
 Thus, Newcomb-Benford's Law is a solid approach to expose the work of fraudsters, as with a priori justification and empirical analysis, science stands impaired.